hamzahik/wakanda-paas-doc/docs/getting_started.rst

 .. image:: images/studio_publish_dialog.png

-Once the operation is concluded you will receive details about the update if the operation has succeeded or an error message if any errors have occured
+Once the operation is conducted successfully you will receive details about the update, otherwise you will receive a message explaining the origin of the error

 .. image:: images/studio_published_dialog.png